Photos and Information about Piver's Island, the Rachel Carson Reserve, Shackelford Banks and Fort Macon

 In 1957, the 3rd Keeper's Quarters was sold to Dr. Graham Barden Jr., who moved the house 1.1 miles southwest of the lighthouse.
 The "Barden House" exists today but is closed to the public.

+In 1950, the light was completely automated and keepers no longer needed.
 The grounds are owned by the National Park Service.
 Ferries operate from Beaufort and Harker's Island.

 HEAD KEEPERS (National Park Service)